Douglasdale Park Overview

 - Amenities: Waste bins, benches

-- Community Access: Connected to neighborhood pathway system
+- Community Access: Links to Douglasdale pathway system

-- Accessibility: Generally flat terrain with good pathway access
+- Accessibility: Flat terrain with good path access

 Parking Information

-- Street Parking: Available on adjacent residential streets
+- Street Parking: Available along Douglasglen Blvd SE

 Essential Gear for Douglasdale Park